bsrobinson/AspNetMvcWebpack-Template/README.md

 This calls the `buttonClick` function in `HomeIndex.ts`. `event` is optional, but included to demonstrate what is possible.

+`window.page` is defined in `Site.ts` so page functions can be accessed from global scripts.
+As the type will change it is defined as `any` and functions should always be tested for before called - see the `windowResize` code

 #### Passing data to the page on load

 You can collect data at anytime after the page has loaded using API's and the Gaspar service classes (see the `APIDemoController` and the call to it's post method in `Site.ts`); although often its nice to have some data preloaded from the server on page load.